Flower Hill, New York: Public school districts

 The Incorporated Village of Flower Hill is located within the boundaries of (and is thus served by) the Manhasset Union Free School District, the Port Washington Union Free School District, and the Roslyn Union Free School District.
 As such, children who reside within Flower Hill attend public school go to school in one of these three districts, depending on where they reside within the village.

 Additionally, the Roslyn Union Free School District's former Roslyn–Flower Hill Elementary School was located within the section of the village zoned for Roslyn's schools.

 Private education

 The Village of Flower Hill is also home to the Vincent Smith School.
-This private school is located off of Port Washington Boulevard and serves students in grades one through twelve.
+This private school is located off Port Washington Boulevard and serves students in grades one through twelve.

 Library districts

 Flower Hill is served by three library districts, which correspond with the school district boundaries: